ianring/stars-for-lilypond/README.md

 ```
 \include "Plugins/stardots/stordots.ly"
 ```
-There are many excellent tutorials for using submodules effectively.
+Then when there are updates to this project, you can get them by navigating to ```Plugins/stardots``` and the commend ```git pull``` to get the latest version.
+Seek out some of the excellent tutorials for using submodules effectively.

 ## Acknowledgments